DOT and ECE 22.06 Motorcycle Helmet Standards Explained

 Read Standards Carefully, Not Emotionally

-DOT and ECE 22.06 information can help you compare helmets, but it should not be treated as a safety guarantee.
+DOT and ECE 22.06 information can help you compare helmets.
 Check the standard information together with fit, fastening, visibility, helmet condition, and riding use case.

 Final Buying Notes

 DOT FMVSS No. 218 and ECE 22.06 are useful standards for riders to understand, especially when comparing helmets online.
-They can add structure to the buying decision, but they do not replace proper fit, correct use, and careful daily riding habits.
+They can add structure to the buying decision alongside fit, model type, visor setup, and daily riding needs.

 When comparing Cyril helmets, start with helmet type.
-The FF357 and R1-PRO are full face options, while the A128 is a dual visor modular helmet.
+The Cyril Mad Shark and Cyril R1-PRO are full face options, while the Cyril A128 is a dual visor modular helmet.
 From there, review the product details, check the size information, and choose the helmet that fits your real riding routine.